KyleRego/Larder/README.md

 ### Architecture and Design

-The frontend is a React app that was created with Create React App.
+The frontend is a React app that was created with Create React App and refactored to use Vite.
 The backend is a monolithic ASP.NET Core project with a controller-service-repository architecture.

 #### Authentication